 Adelaide offers two professional doctorates by research in the disciplines of education and nursing.
 Professional doctorates combine research, project activity and advanced coursework in a single program of study, and are specifically aimed at experienced practitioners in the field.

-To qualify for a professional doctorate, a candidate is required to pass each component of the program individually, complete any coursework or project requirements, and participate in iCaRST before submitting their thesis for examination.
-For more information regarding iCaRST, visit adelaide.edu.au/icarst
+To qualify for a professional doctorate, a candidate is required to pass each component of the program individually and complete any coursework or project requirements, before submitting their thesis for examination.

 Master of Philosophy